onewelcome/identity-cloud-documentation/docs/products/access/release-notes/index.md

 ### Bugs
 * The [Device API](../api-reference/end-user/device-v4.md) now returns a timestamp for `lastLogin`.
-* The `removeScopes` feature in the [Customize Access Token Web Hook](../topics/integration-extension/hooks/customize-access-token/customize-access-token-hook.md) now also works when used together with [Custom registration](../topics/custom-registration/index.md).
+* The `removeScopes` feature in the [Customize Access Token Web Hook](../topics/integration-extension/hooks/customize-access-token/customize-access-token-hook.md) will now be respected when used together with [Custom registration](../topics/custom-registration/index.md).

 ## Release date: 2023-01-24